 The FDA has set regulations on the amount of Selenium feed manufactures can add to mixes or rations.
 Supplements cannot supply more than 3 mg of Selenium to an animal daily.
 In most cases the upper limit will correct deficiencies in the diet.
 If extreme deficiency conditions exist, there are other supplemental routines that can be implemented besides feed supplementation.

 BioZyme® has developed an extensive suite of supplements to help manage your nutritional programs.
 BioZyme supplements contain ingredients that provide the proper amount and bioavailability of Selenium covered by FDA regulations when label directions are followed.
 Feeding VitaFerm® Concept•Aid®, Cattlemen’s Blend™ and Cow-Calf mineral supplements will provide proper amounts of minerals, trace minerals and vitamins and have the advantage of including Amaferm®.
-Amaferm is a prebiotic that influences an animal’s feed intake, diet digestibility and nutrient absorption so cattle get the most from each bite of feed.
+Amaferm®️ is a prebiotic designed to enhance digestibility by amplifying the nutrient supply for maximum performance.
+It is research-proven to increase intake, digestion and absorption.